Why is there no moment about any point on the line of action of a force?

 As you probably know, the turning effect produced by a wrench depends on where and how much force you apply to the wrench, and the optimum direction to apply the force is at right angles to the wrench’s handle.
 If the nut won't budge, you need to apply a larger force or get a longer wrench.

-This strength of this turning effect is what is what we mean by the magnitude of a moment (or of a torque).
+This strength of this turning effect is what we mean by the magnitude of a moment (or of a torque).

 The magnitude of a moment is found by multiplying the magnitude of force \(\vec{F}\) times the moment arm, where the moment arm is defined as the perpendicular distance, \(d_{\perp}\text{,}\) from the center of rotation to the line of action of the force, measured perpendicularly as illustrated in the interactive.